-New carpet represents a substantial investment and, like other fine furnishings, requires proper care to keep it attractive over years to come.
+New carpet represents a substantial investment.
+Like other fine furnishings, it requires proper carpet care to keep it attractive over years to come.
 Carpet rarely wears out in terms of fiber wearing away; but it’s appearance deteriorates over time and becomes less attractive.
 You can protect your carpet investment, prolong the life of your carpet and improve the quality of the indoor environment; by establishing a regular maintenance schedule.

 The most important step in the care of your carpet is vacuuming.
 Vacuum carpet thoroughly and frequently, particularly in high-traffic areas, to remove dry soil and dust.
 As particles of dry soil work down into the pile, they become more difficult to remove and can cut the fibers.
 Thus leading to premature wear and tear of the carpet.
 High-traffic areas generally require vacuuming daily.
 The whole house should be vacuumed every week.
 Change the vacuuming direction to the favourable direction to help stand the pile upright and prevent matting.